ImmutableVariable/learnityourself/docs/python/05-oop/04-composition.md

 | Flexible at runtime | Fixed at compile time |
 | Less coupling between classes | Tighter coupling between classes |
 | Changes in component classes have minimal impact | Changes in parent class affect all child classes |

+## Real World Analogies

+Some real-world examples of composition:
+- A car **has a** engine, transmission, and wheels
+- A computer **has a** CPU, memory, and storage
+- A playlist **has a** collection of songs

+In each case, the main object is made up of other objects, each with their own specific responsibilities.

 ## Basic Composition in Python